Benefits you can claim if you are made redundant

 - you live in the UK

-Universal Credit replaces 6 existing benefits and tax credits:
+Universal Credit replaces the following 6 benefits:

 - Child Tax Credit